aspose-total/Aspose.Total-Products/total/en/java/parse/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Parse Microsoft Excel Spreadsheets" %}}

-Aspose.Total for Java, featuring Aspose.Cells, provides a robust solution for parsing Excel spreadsheets programmatically.
+BMP1, featuring Aspose.Cells, provides a robust solution for parsing Excel spreadsheets programmatically.
 With its comprehensive API, developers can extract, manipulate, and analyze data from Excel files seamlessly.
 Aspose.Cells supports various Excel formats, allowing users to work with both older and newer versions of Excel.
 The library enables the extraction of cell values, formulas, formatting details, and other spreadsheet elements, facilitating tasks such as data analysis, reporting, and integration into Java applications.
 Its versatility allows for the handling of complex Excel structures, including worksheets, charts, and pivot tables.
-Aspose.Total for Java offers a powerful platform for efficient and accurate parsing of Excel spreadsheets, empowering developers to build applications that require precise data extraction and manipulation capabilities.
+BMP1 offers a powerful platform for efficient and accurate parsing of Excel spreadsheets, empowering developers to build applications that require precise data extraction and manipulation capabilities.

 {{% blocks/products/pf/feature-page-code h3="Java Code - Parse Microsoft Excel Spreadsheets" %}}

-{{< gist "aspose-com-gists" "5c38d534a5a47b6e6c0e62620a50c6b9" "extract-text-from-word-files.py" >}}
+{{< gist "aspose-com-gists" "56e34ac75fba2313ae00be996cc53d39" "parse-excel-spreadsheet.java" >}}

 {{% /blocks/products/pf/feature-page-code  %}}